Barry Manilow: In media

 In 1979, Manilow's musical style was satirized in the song "I Need Your Help Barry Manilow" performed by Ray Stevens.
 The song leads off with a musical phrase resembling the opening of "I Write the Songs" and also references "Mandy", "Copacabana", "Can't Smile Without You", "Weekend in New England", "Could It Be Magic" and "Tryin' to Get the Feeling Again" in a storyline where the singer details a litany of comedically unfortunate events in his life, concluding that he needs Manilow to sing one of his more melancholy and wistful songs to comfort him, as several of Manilow's biggest hits have storylines about suffering and misfortune.

 The song reached number 49 on the US Billboard Hot 100 number 11 on the Adult Contemporary chart.
 It spent a total of eight weeks on Hot 100 chart and also charted in Great Britain, Canada, and Australia.
 The single's cover art is a spoof of Manilow's album Barry Manilow II, and the song's album spoofs title and cover art of Manilow's Tryin' to Get the Feeling.

 In 1989, an American tabloid claimed that Manilow was engaged to porn star Robin Byrd.
 On a June 22, 1989, appearance on The Tonight Show, Johnny Carson asked Manilow about the story.
 Manilow replied that he was just friends with Byrd, an innocent picture had been taken, and that there was no truth to the engagement.
 After he met Byrd, his band gave him a videotape of Debbie Does Dallas as a present for his birthday.
 Manilow told Carson that he could not watch his friend doing what she does in that movie.

 Manilow made headlines in June 2006 when Australian officials blasted his music from 9:00 p.m. until midnight every Friday, Saturday, and Sunday to deter gangs of youths from congregating in a residential area late at night.
-In February 2022, New Zealand authorities employed a similar tactic against protesters who camped outside the country's parliament building to protest COVID-19 vaccine mandates.
+In February 2022, New Zealand authorities employed a similar tactic against protesters who camped outside the country's parliament building to protest against COVID-19 vaccine mandates.